 To get streaming your encoder and CDN must be connected.
 This is because the CDN needs to know where to receive your content from.
 The CDN and encoder are linked together using a Stream name or Stream key.
 The Stream Key is provided by your CDN (usually found in advanced settings) simply paste it into your encoder's encoder user interface.

-Step 5. - Press the stream button on your encoder and you will be live streaming your content to the internet.
+Step 5. - Press the stream button on your encoder to begin live streaming your content to the internet.

-Hopefully with the above guide, you will have a clearer idea of how live streaming works and what is needed to get your content live on the internet.
+Hopefully, with the above guide, you will have a clearer idea of how live streaming works and what is needed to get your content live on the internet.
 Here at Protel, we sell everything you need to build your very own live streaming setup.
 We source from only the best in live streaming so you can trust you will have a reliable and robust live streaming setup.
-Our products can be found in our store but if you would like further assistance with building a live streaming setup please do not hesitate to get in contact.
+Our products can be found in our store but if you would like further assistance with building a live streaming setup please do not hesitate to contact us.